JNicolin/MS3-ReedmakerStudio/README.md

 ## Known issues
 - TBD - From testing and restlist

-## 💡 Future features
+## Future features
 ###
 I keep a list of feature cards in my [GitHub Project Board](https://github.com/users/JNicolin/projects/8).
-Future features that are more or less ideas are labelled as **Enhancement** in the board.
-This is an extract of Ideas at the time of writing this text:
+Future features are labelled as **Enhancement** in the board.
+Below is an extract of Ideas at the time of writing this text:
 - [Filter the reed listview to see my owned reeds only](https://github.com/JNicolin/MS3-ReedmakerStudio/issues/41)
 - [Upload photos of reeds direct from a mobile camera](https://github.com/JNicolin/MS3-ReedmakerStudio/issues/42)
 - [Dynamically adjust the experience of the application, based on the user's type of instrumenty](https://github.com/JNicolin/MS3-ReedmakerStudio/issues/43)
 - [Reach out to community members with a request for help](https://github.com/JNicolin/MS3-ReedmakerStudio/issues/44)
 - [Send notices to registered members at addition of blog posts](https://github.com/JNicolin/MS3-ReedmakerStudio/issues/45)

 ### Are you a developer?
-Fork to contribute
+Then Fork to contribute
 You can contribute to the enhancement and continued development of this project.
-This will help you get started:
+This guide will help you get started:

 1. **Fork this repo on [GitHub-ReedmakerStudio](https://github.com/JNicolin/MS3-ReedmakerStudio)**
-2. **Clone your fork**:
+2. **Clone the forked repo**:
     ```bash
     git clone https://github.com/your-username/MS3-ReedmakerStudio.git
     cd MS3-ReedmakerStudio
     ```
-3. **Make sure you have Python 3.12.x installed**
+3. **Make sure that Python 3.12.x is installed**
     ```bash
     python --version
     ```